Bruno-Diego/ci-portfolio2/README.md

     - The user press the keyboard or the on-screen arrows to move the snake to any direction and start the game.
     - The snake starts moving and the user move the snake in the direction of the food.
     - The Score is increased by 1 everytime the head of the snake passes over the red food.
+    - When the snake hit one of the borders of the area or it's own body, the game is over and the message "GAME OVER!
+Press ok to try again." will pop up.
+    - The user clicks on the "OK" button.
+    - The page refresh and the game restarts.
+    - If the user clicks cancel the page doesn't refresh and the user stays on the page.

 ![](./assets/docs/board.png)